JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-8.png)

-The `pathtopoly()` function converts the current path made by `egg(160, :path)` into a polygon.
-Those smooth curves have been approximated by a series of straight line segments.
-The `first()` function is used because `pathtopoly()` returns an array of polygons (paths can consist of a series of loops), and we need only the single path here.

-`polycentroid()` finds the centroid of the poly.
-The loop steps through the points and moves every odd-numbered one towards the centroid, `between()` finding a point midway between two specified points.
-The `poly()` function draws an array of points.
+The uneven appearance of the interior points here looks to be a result of the default line join settings.
+Experiment with `setlinejoin("round")` to see if this makes the geometry look tidier.

-For a final experiment, here's the `offsetpoly()` function struggling to draw around the spiky egg-based polygon created by the previous code.
+For a final experiment with our `egg()` function, here's Luxor's `offsetpoly()` function struggling to draw around the spiky egg-based polygon.

 ```
 @png begin